 They are responsible for investigating incidents that affect health such as pollution, accidents at work, noise control, toxic contamination, pest infestations, food poisoning and waste management.
 They work with government agencies, individuals, businesses and specialists.
 A large amount of time is spent away from the office visiting properties such as farms, shops, food outlets, private/public accommodation, commercial premises, manufacturers and industrial organisations.
 In addition to inspections, responsibilities include:

 - providing training courses

 Promotional opportunities are reasonable, as there is a structured career path for employees with local authorities.

 - Supermarkets and large food retailers

-Qualification necessitates obtaining a Chartered Institute of Environmental Health approved degree, and completing an assessment of professional development.
+For graduates, qualification necessitates obtaining a Chartered Institute of Environmental Health approved degree, and completing an assessment of professional development.
 Graduates from other scientific degree disciplines may complete a postgraduate environmental health qualification to enter the profession.
 Continual professional development is an important part of the job to improve technical and legal knowledge.

-Employers seek graduates who have excellent communication, teamworking and interpersonal skills in order to explain complex legislation and procedures to people from all backgrounds.
+Environmental health officers need excellent communication, teamworking and interpersonal skills in order to explain complex legislation and procedures to people from all backgrounds.
 They should also have a high level of attention to detail and to ability to analyse problems and find solutions.